CharlesAD/XJack_Game/README.md

-Welcome to my blackjack Project!
 I hope you have as much fun playing with it as I did making it.
 Enjoy!